Page Reviewed / Updated - Jan. 2017

-This program, abbreviated as ADCRC, provides day care services for Alzheimer's patients and support for their caregivers at a network of 36 adult day care centers around the state.
-By offering free day care services, California hopes to prevent or delay the institutionalized of individuals with Alzheimer's, dementia or related memory disorders.
+The Alzheimer’s Day Care Resource Centers program, abbreviated as ADCRC, provides day care services for Alzheimer's patients in the mid to late stages, as well as support for their caregivers at a network of 36 adult day care centers throughout the state.
+By offering free day care services, California hopes to prevent or delay institutionalization of individuals with Alzheimer's, dementia, and related memory disorders.

 To receive care services in this program, individuals must be diagnosed with Alzheimer's disease, dementia or related memory disorders and require supervision.
 Priority is given to individuals with moderate to severe levels of impairment.
 Priority may also be given to individuals that reside locally.
 There are no income and asset limits; and fees are based on a sliding scale.
 Each of the 36 ADCRC sets its own fee schedule.